Creative Value Chains

 Several book launch events are scheduled as of September 2026 in the form of performance-lecture Law by Music or regular book talks, including

-Most book launch events will take the form of a “Law by Music” performance–lecture.
+Most book launch events will take the form of a “Law by Music” performance–lecture (see below).

 Video Clips